-The USACE is continuing construction of the West Palm Beach Canal C-51/STA 1 East project.
-The C-111 South Dade project is moving forward, and construction on the remaining project components is scheduled to begin in Fiscal Year 2015.
+The USACE is continuing construction of the West Palm Beach Canal C-51/STA 1 East project and the C-111 South Dade project.
 Planning and design efforts are underway on many of the projects included in the CERP.
-Most of the effort is with the South Florida Water Management District (SFWMD), and design is proceeding according to the Design Agreement executed in May 2000 including approximately 37 of the projects included in the CERP.
+Most of the effort is conducted in partnership with the South Florida Water Management District (SFWMD), and design is proceeding according to the Design Agreement executed in May 2000 including approximately 37 of the projects included in the CERP.
 The design agreement was amended in August 2009 to incorporate changes per the Master Agreement.
 The Master Agreement was executed between the USACE and the SFWMD in August 2009, paving the way forward for Everglades Restoration.
 The Master Agreement provides the cost share and provisions for constructing and operating CERP projects.

-FY 2014 was another monumental year for the CERP.
-Construction was completed on the first contract for the construction of the C-44 Reservoir and STA (RSTA) component of the Indian River Lagoon South project.
-Progress continued on construction for the Picayune Strand Restoration project, including the construction completion of the Merritt Pump Station.
-In FY 2015, the USACE is continuing planning and design efforts on CERP projects, including preparation of Project Management Plans (PMPs), PIRs and Technical Data Reports.
-Currently, the main effort is focused on completing construction of the Kissimmee River Restoration and C-111 South Dade projects.
-The Water Resources Reform and Development Act of 2014 (WRRDA 2014) authorized four CERP projects for construction: (1) Caloosahatchee River (C-43) West Basin Storage Reservoir; (2) Canal 111 (C-111) Spreader Canal Western; (3) Biscayne Bay Coastal Wetlands Phase 1; and (4) Broward County Water Preserve Areas.
-The fiscal year (FY) 2015 funding will be used to continue design efforts, continue construction, and fund the system-wide monitoring program.
+Fiscal Year 2016 (FY16) was another monumental year for the CERP.
+The Jacksonville District awarded construction contracts for the Kissimmee River Restoration and C-111 South Dade projects.
+Progress continued on construction for the Indian River Lagoon-South, C-44 project Reservoir and Stormwater Treatment Area and the Picayune Strand Restoration project, which included operational testing and monitoring of the Faka Union Pump Station, and continued construction on the Miller pump stations.
+In addition, construction continued on the final physical component of the Modified Water Deliveries to Everglades National Park project.
+In FY17, the USACE is continuing planning and design efforts on CERP projects, including preparation of Project Management Plans (PMPs), PIRs and Technical Data Reports.
+Currently, the main effort is focused on completing construction of the Kissimmee River Restoration, Modified Water Deliveries to Everglades National Park, and C-111 South Dade projects.
+The Water Resources Reform and Development Act of 2014 (WRRDA 2014) authorized four CERP projects for construction: (1) Caloosahatchee River (C-43) West Basin Storage Reservoir - construction ongoing; (2) Canal 111 (C-111) Spreader Canal Western - operations ongoing; (3) Biscayne Bay Coastal Wetlands Phase 1 - construction ongoing; and (4) Broward County Water Preserve Areas - construction ongoing.
+FY17 funding will be used to continue design efforts, continue construction, and fund the system-wide science and monitoring program.